 Hiroshima National Peace Memorial Hall

-The Peace Park is an important and must visit place in Hiroshima to understand what happened in 1945 when the USA dropped an Atomic Bomb on Hiroshima.
+The Peace Park is important and a must-visit place in Hiroshima to understand what happened in 1945 when the USA dropped an Atomic Bomb on Hiroshima.

 However for a completely free thing to do in Hiroshima head to the National Peace Memorial Hall just a few meters away from the Museum which is totally free and also gives a great insight into what happened in Hiroshima in WW2.
 It offers a peaceful place where you can read about the atomic bomb and give thoughts to those who lost their lives and as you leave there is a seating area with a video playing so you can also learn a lot in here without paying to go into the museum.